StackVista/stackstate-docs/setup/install-stackstate/initial_run_guide.md

 {% tabs %}
 {% tab title="Kubernetes" %}
-Rancher Observability is configured by default with the following administrator account:
+SUSE Observability is configured by default with the following administrator account:

 * **username:** `admin`
 * **password:** Set during installation.
 This is collected by the `generate_values.sh` script and stored in MD5 hash format in `values.yaml`
 {% endtab %}

 {% tab title="OpenShift" %}
-Rancher Observability is configured by default with the following administrator account:
+SUSE Observability is configured by default with the following administrator account:

 * **username:** `admin`
 * **password:** Set during installation.
 This is collected by the `generate_values.sh` script and stored in MD5 hash format in `values.yaml`